|Maps:||LPI Jamison 8930-2N 1:25000|

 Carlon Head (via Mansons Ladders) is an exposed and potentially dangerous pass on to or off Narrow Neck.
 Often known as Carlons Chains, it is not for the inexperienced.
 The NPWS lists it as a climbing route, not a bushwalking route.

 There are three main pitches of climbing, all with chains, spikes and rungs.
 The NPWS has installed signs advising that the bolts, chains and handholds are unsafe.
-You will need to use your judgement as to whether to proceed or not.
+You will need to use your judgement as to whether to proceed or not, and whether and how to use ropes.

 To climb Carlon Head, from the junction of the Bellbird Ridge Management Trail and the Medlow Gap Management Trail at AGD446573, walk up under the power line to the tower and pick up the obvious track that leads up to Carlon Head.